-This information is part of the information available in the DIY College Rankings College Search Spreadsheet.
-The 50-50 College Listing contains four-year colleges that accept at least 49 percent of their applicants and has at least a 49 percent four-year graduation rate for private colleges or at least a 49 percent five-year graduation rate for public universities.
+This information is part of the data available in the DIY College Rankings College Search Spreadsheet.
+The 50-50 College Listing contains four-year colleges that accept at least 49 percent of their applicants and have at least a 49 percent four-year graduation rate for private colleges or at least a 49 percent five-year graduation rate for public universities.
 The reason I use 49 instead of 50 is to capture the schools that might have qualified last year or would qualify next year but don’t this year.

-So what good is this data?
+So what good is this college list?
 Well, if you don’t see any value in college graduation rates, you can just stop reading right here.
 I have found that nothing I say is going to change your mind and I’m really not interested in debating its value or going into the psychology of why people ignore college graduation rates.

 Still with me?